Diva Cup vs Moon Cup: Introduction

 Diva Cup: natural un-pigmented soft medical grade silicone that softens with body heat.

 Mooncup: latex-free, hypoallergenic and contains no dyes, BPA, phthalates, plastic, bleaches or toxins.

 That’s a lot of marketing hype.
 In reality, these cups are made from exactly the same thing.

 Moon Cup vs Diva Cup: Sound Pretty Similar to You?

 Do these two period cups sound pretty similar to you?
 That’s because they are!

 Top-quality medical grade silicone.
 FDA approval.
 Manufactured in the Western world.
 Made according to strict quality standards.
 Excellent companies that stand behind their products and have great customer service.
-A ton of satisfied customers (based on Amazon reviews).
-A nice design and fit.
-Easy to understand instructions and storage pouch included.
+There are a ton of satisfied customers (based on Amazon reviews).

 Sounds like a win to you?
 It does to us.
 That’s because both the MoonCup and the Diva Cup are some of the best cups that money can buy.

 Diva Cup vs. Moon Cup: Design